Best Solar Companies in Nevada

 2007

-We really like that Sunrun’s solar lease program lets you go solar without a huge upfront investment.
-There’s no initial charge for any solar equipment, installation or permits.
+Sunrun’s solar lease program lets homeowners go solar without a large upfront investment.
+There’s no initial charge for equipment, installation or permits.
 Sunrun owns the system, and you pay a fixed monthly fee to use it.
-Sunrun also stands out by offering roof leak warranties.
+Contracts typically last 25 years and include free repairs.

 Pros